-For instance, if you’re hiking at high elevations, the impacts of the sun can be much stronger.
+For instance, if you’re hiking at high elevations, the impact of the sun can be much stronger.

 “Once you’re dehydrated and down on fluids, your risk of heat injury goes up,” she said.

-She advises people to always stay hydrated.
+She advises people always to stay hydrated.
 Drink plenty of water.
-Or if you need to replenish salts in your body, stay away from sugary drinks like Gatorade and instead, drink sodium-infused fluids.
-Some brand include Liquid I.V., ORS (Oral Rehydration Solution) and UCAN hydrate.
+Or if you need to replenish salts in your body, stay away from sugary drinks like Gatorade and instead drink sodium-infused fluids.
+Some brands include Liquid I.V., ORS (Oral Rehydration Solution) and UCAN hydrate.